Kristina01111000/lavendersite/README.md

 Put 9 week old babe in gallery and some of the fields Add a blog section to site

-send invoice for feb, mar, apr
+send invoice for feb, mar, apr -> sent, also had explanation of fee for time